How to Transcribe an Interview: A Step-by-Step Guide - Ditto

 Preservation and Backup

-Old recordings can degrade, become corrupted, or will no longer function with new media players in the future.
+Old recordings can degrade, become corrupted, or no longer function with new media players in the future.
 Fortunately, transcribed interviews serve as backup in case the original audio-video files become inaccessible.

 Preserving the information in a written format guarantees that the insights, knowledge, and experiences shared in the interview can be accessed even if the original recording is no longer available—a safeguard against losing interview content.